souri-t/DiffLens-for-VSCode/README.md

   - **AWS Bedrock**: Requires AWS account with Bedrock access and credentials
   - **VS Code LM API**: Requires GitHub Copilot subscription or compatible VS Code LM provider

-**Note**: This extension uses VS Code's Git API, so it can work even without Git installed on your system.
-However, the VS Code Git extension must be enabled.
+**Note**: This extension uses VS Code's built-in Git API exclusively for all Git operations, including file content retrieval and diff generation.
+No external Git installation is required - the extension works seamlessly with only the VS Code Git extension enabled (which is the default).
+Historical file content is approximated using available VS Code Git API capabilities.

 ## Extension Settings